echo2echo/passwordGenerator/README.md

 This is a Perl CGI Script to generate a strong password...

-Passwords of 16 or more characters are recommended for added security
+Passwords of 16 or more characters are recommended for security.
+This script support up to 2048 characters.

 Most systems should accept passwords up to 64 characters.